gnzlbg/static_vector/README.md

 >
 > - _Pre-condition_: `size() - distance(first, last) >= 0`, `[first, last)` is a sub-range of `[begin(), end())`.
 > - _Post-condition_: `size() == size_before - distance(first, last)`, `size() >= 0`.
-> Invariant: the relative order of the elements before and after \p position remains unchanged.
+> - _Invariant_: the relative order of the elements before and after `position` remains unchanged.

 ```c++
 /// Equivalent to `erase(begin(), end())`.